Lyme, POTS, and Adrenaline Surges Explained

 Can Lyme disease cause POTS?

 Yes.
-Lyme disease can inflame or damage the small nerve fibers that regulate autonomic functions.
-When this system is disrupted, the sympathetic nervous system can become locked in high gear, triggering POTS.
+Lyme disease can inflame or damage the small nerve fibers that regulate automatic body functions.
+When this system is disrupted, the sympathetic nervous system can become locked in high gear, triggering autonomic dysfunction including POTS.

 What does a POTS episode feel like?

 Patients describe a rush of adrenaline upon standing — trembling hands, internal vibration, chest tightness, waves of heat, dizziness, and brain fog.
-Small triggers like standing up or mild warmth can produce intense reactions.
+Small triggers like standing up or mild warmth can produce reactions that feel like running a sprint.

 Is POTS from Lyme disease psychological?

-No. POTS is a documented, measurable autonomic disorder.
+No. POTS is a real, measurable autonomic disorder.
 The adrenaline surges, heart rate changes, and dizziness are physiologic — not anxiety.
 Many patients are initially misdiagnosed with anxiety before receiving a correct diagnosis.

 For many patients, yes.
 As inflammation subsides and the nervous system recalibrates, adrenaline surges become less frequent and daily life begins to normalize.
-Recovery takes time and often requires addressing the underlying infection.
+Recovery takes time and may reflect post-infectious autonomic imbalance rather than persistent infection.

 Related Conditions